 Recommendations

 Sampling will continue in 2025 but will be conducted by regional SCDNR employees and slight changes in study design may occur, similar to 2024 sampling.
 The new genetic analysis study will be used to determine overall hatchery contribution to the system and to evaluate the success of the Santee-Cooper River Basin AMS stocking program as a whole.
 Data will continue to be used to demonstrate sustainability for the Santee and Cooper Rivers as part of ASMFC’s American Shad Sustainability Plan for South Carolina.
+No genetic sampling was done this year or will be done in the future.

 Literature Cited